mixpanel/mixpanel-swift/README.md

 <a name="current-supported-features"></a>
 ## Current supported features

-**Our library now also has Swift 4 support.
-If you wish to use our Swift 4 implementation, please point to our 'swift4' branch (https://github.com/mixpanel/mixpanel-swift/tree/swift4)**
+**Our master branch and our releases are now on Swift 4.**

-**Our master branch and our releases are in Swift 3.
-If you wish to use our Swift 2.3 implementation, please point to our v1.0.1 release.**
+**If you wish to use our Swift 3 implementation, please point to the v2.2.3 release.
+If you wish to use our Swift 2.3 implementation, please point to the v1.0.1 release.**

 Our Swift library fully supports all of the Mixpanel features, and has full parity with the [Objective-C Library](https://github.com/mixpanel/mixpanel-iphone).